Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### distributedCp

 The `distributedCp` command copies a file or directory in the Alluxio file system distributed across workers using the job service.
 User will get a job control ID after the command submission is successful in async mode.
-In sync mode, user will get a job control Id after the command submits successfully.
+In sync mode, user will get a job control Id after the command finishes.
-User will be able to see the file copy status and statistics on completion/failure in sync mode.

 If the source designates a directory, `distributedCp` copies the entire subtree at source to the destination.